vilardellsalles/AstroLuigi/README.rst

 AstroLuigi
 ==========

-A tool for the creation of astronomical data reduction pipelines.
+A proof of concept to use Luigi for the creation of astronomical data reduction pipelines.

 AstroLuigi makes heavy use of `Luigi
 <http://luigi.readthedocs.io/en/stable/index.html>`_, `Astropy